-- honesty and integrity; - the ability to think strategically; - the time available to devote to VTI's business; - a willingness to question and challenge; and - a commitment to the highest standards of governance.
+- honesty and integrity;

+- the ability to think strategically;

+- the time available to devote to VTI's business;

+- a willingness to question, challenge and be objective; and - a commitment to the highest standards of governance.

-We expect all directors to use their range of relevant skills, knowledge and experience and to apply their judgement to all matters discussed at Board meetings.
+We expect all directors to use their range of relevant skills, knowledge and experience and to apply their judgment to all matters discussed at Board meetings.